Abhishek1IT/Chat-App/README.md

 ---

-## ✨ New & Notable Features (2026)
+## Features
-- **AI Chatbot (Gemini):** Always visible at the top of the Users list.
+- AI Chatbot (Gemini): Always visible at the top of the Users list.
 Chat with the bot just like a user!
-- **No "Chats" page:** All chat access is now via the Users page.
-Simpler, more intuitive navigation.
+- All chat access is via the Users page for simple, intuitive navigation.
-- **Clean UI:** All styles are in CSS files, no inline styles for avatars or bot.
+- Clean UI: All styles are in CSS files, no inline styles for avatars or bot.
-- **Navbar:** Only "Users", "Profile", and "Logout" for a focused experience.
+- Focused Navbar: Only "Users", "Profile", and "Logout".
-- **Docker Compose:** One command to run backend, frontend, and MongoDB together.
+- Docker Compose: One command to run backend, frontend, and MongoDB together.
-- **Changelog:** See the bottom of this file for recent updates.
+- Real-time typing indicator: see "typing..." when the other user is typing in the same chat window.

 ---

 ## Quick Start (Docker Compose)
 1. Clone the repository and navigate to the project root.
 2. Build and run all services:
    ```bash